digitaldesigner/2weeks.ai/content/day-03.md

 > Give me a 5-minute memory-boosting exercise I can do every day.

-You should notice that the response you get is suited to the infromation you provided earlier.
+You should notice that the response you get is suited to the information you provided earlier.
 This will be the case in any future conversation you have with AI.

 If the suggestions don’t quite work for you, you can always ask for adjustments!
 Remembering yesterday’s lesson, AI works best when you set clear expectations — so it’s completely fine to follow up with:

-- I don’t have eggs
+- 🥚 “I don’t have eggs.”
-- That routine looks looks too easy, step it up
+- 🤓 “That routine looks looks too easy, step it up!”
-- Those seem too difficult
+- 😮‍💨 “Those seem too difficult.”

-## Roleplay
+# Assigning Roles
-One of the most powerful ways to get better responses from AI is by asking it to take on a specific role.
+A powerful way to get better responses from AI is by asking it to take on a specific role.
 This helps AI tailor its advice based on a particular perspective or expertise, making the answers more useful to you.

 So instead of asking AI a general question, try giving it a role to frame its response.
 For example: